Employment at the Violet Barn

 Dependent upon background and skills.
-Starging at minimum $10/hr. (or NYS minimum plus $.50)
+Starting at least at $10/hr.

 8 week training/probation period, after which raises and full benefits given.
 Further raises given based on merit.
 These can be substantial for those most motivated and valuable.
 Growers receive additional pay and bonuses commensurate with responsibilities.

 Benefits include health insurance, profit-sharing, bonuses, paid vacation time, and employer-funded retirement plan.
 Benefits can add 20% or more to annual wages.